aloma-io/aloma-io/docs/getting-started/toy-example.md

 ![step-code](../static/asset/img/code-new-step.png)

  Now save the step by clicking on the Save button in the upper right corner of the step.
-It is not deployed and available for use.
+It is now deployed and available for use.

-**Click on the lightning bolt to create a new task using the same data.
-There is no need to create a new task or trigger one externally, it just creates a new task using the same data.**
+**To use it, click on the lightning bolt symbol, which creates a new task using the same data.
+This avoids the need to trigger a new task in external software.**

 ![relaunch-task](../static/asset/img/relaunch-task.png)

-**It will open to the task execution, you can see the new step has executed and console log of offboarded crew**.
+**It will open the task execution screen, you can see the new step has executed and console log of offboarded crew**.

 ![second-task-execution](../static/asset/img/second-task-execution.png)